 Seats in the front of fixed route buses are designed and designated to provide easy access for people with disabilities.
 These seats fold up to create the securement area for passengers in wheelchairs.
 All Metro buses have two reserved areas with securement systems to provide a safe ride.

 The Americans with Disabilities Act (ADA) of 1990 requires public transit agencies to provide paratransit service to persons with disabilities who cannot access the public transit system due to their disability.

-Service animals are animals that are individually trained to perform tasks for people with disabilities.
-(Pets can be taken on Metro buses as long as they are secured in a pet carrier small enough to fit on your lap).
+Pets can be taken on Metro fixed-route buses as long as they are secured in a pet carrier small enough to fit on your lap.

-Riders who wish to have schedules or other Metro information available in accessible formats, such as Braille, large format print or in an alternative language should contact Metro's Customer Service Center or email your request to firstname.lastname@example.org.
+Riders who wish to have schedules or other Metro information available in accessible formats, such as Braille, large format print or in an alternative language should call (608) 266‑4903 or email email@example.com.